llingg/behaviour-benchmarking/README.md

 to get across 1 tile the Benchmark will be terminated early.
 This will be taken into account into the final Benchmark score.
 An early termination will not be considered as a failiure but will just lead to a lower score.

+### Test the code stability
+You can test the stability of your code when running some experiments under some specific conditions and comparing the result to the original one.
+For example you can cover the right white line, or the yellow middle line etc.

 # For distance keeping:
 interesting nodes:
 /autobot01/vehicle_avoidance_control_node/car_cmd                            171 msgs @   5.3 Hz : duckietown_msgs/Twist2DStamped